Skip to main content

 Colin Smyth’s final amendment in the group—amendment 22—increases the monetary threshold above which an earnings arrestment can take effect.
 It would reduce the amount that a creditor can recover each pay period to repay the debt and, if a person earns less than £1,000 per month, it would remove altogether the ability to recover the debt through an earnings arrestment.

 More than 90 per cent of earnings arrestments are served by local authorities seeking to recover unpaid council tax.
 They have found that diligence to be the most effective means of recovering debt.
 I have heard concerns from COSLA, and I understand that it has also written to the committee to outline concerns about changes to the current system of earnings arrestments and the potential impact that that would have on councils’ ability to deliver services to their communities.
-If amendment 22 were passed, the amount of council tax that is collected could be reduced by potentially up to £20 million a year.
+If amendment 22 were agreed to, the amount of council tax that is collected could be reduced by potentially up to £20 million a year.
 COSLA has also made it clear that local authorities use earnings arrestments only as a last resort, when someone has refused to engage with them over the debt.

 Earnings arrestments are also a very valuable tool for the enforcement of court fines, and I am sure that none of us would want to make it easier for individuals to avoid paying fines of that nature.
 We need to strike the balance between protecting those who cannot pay and ensuring efficient enforcement against those who will not pay.